Connect with others who understand.

 Does Psoriasis Affect Life Expectancy?

-If you’re living with psoriasis, it’s a good idea to understand why psoriasis impacts life expectancy and how you can manage your risk.
+If you’re living with psoriasis, it’s important to understand how it may affect life expectancy and what you can do to lower your risk.

-One study showed that people who have psoriasis on more than 10 percent of their bodies have an increased mortality risk — or risk of death — compared to people without psoriasis.
+One study showed that people with severe cases of psoriasis have an increased risk of death compared to those without psoriasis.
+An increased risk of death is also called a mortality risk.

 Risk factors associated with moderate to severe psoriasis include: